-- Strangers become friends – over time, when you see the same faces again and again, you smile and then talk with them, a new relationship brews up and after a few months you would possibly have a whole gang!
+- Strangers become friends – over time when you see the same faces again and again, you smile and then talk with them, a new relationship brews up and after a few months, you would possibly have a whole gang!
 This is when you will really start enjoying your journeys and be lost in the charm of the Mumbai local.

 - Relax and travel – don’t mess up during peak hours, if not required.
-Go at a time when trains are less crowded, say around 12pm.
-The best place to go around this time is Churchgate, where you can meet the famous ‘Dabbawallas’ who pack around 2 lakh lunch boxes everyday with lightning speed, flawlessly.
+Go at a time when trains are less crowded, say around 12 pm.
+The best place to go around this time is Churchgate, where you can meet the famous ‘Dabbawallas’ who pack around 2 lakh lunch boxes every day with lightning speed, flawlessly.
 You can also see all the important places like the Gateway of India, the Taj and a walk along the footpath to reach Marine drive, which is Mumbai’s esplanade.

 Travelling in Mumbai’s local is an experience in itself, where you will find different people, some good, some not so good and it is the same for frequent travellers and tourists.
-You can enjoy your ride with a little bit of adjustments and the right mindset (keeping in mind the above points).
+You can enjoy your ride with a few adjustments and the right mindset (keeping in mind the above points).
 People sing, dance, laugh, share their stories and have fun together in this short journey of their day and make the most of their time!